-Aspiration: Paraffinwax substances span a range of viscosities with values reported in the range 3 to 30 mm2/s at 100°C.
+Aspiration Hazard: Viscosity of Paraffinwax substances at 40°C is not determined and the melting point is above this temperature.
+Paraffinwax substances span a range of viscosities with values reported in the range 3 to 30 mm/s at 100°C.

-Acute (short-term) Aquatic Hazard: All acute aquatic toxicity studies with fish, invertebrates and algae on samples of Paraffinwax substances (reading across from LBO substances) show acute toxicity values greater than 100 mg/l.
+Short-term (acute) Aquatic Hazard: All acute aquatic toxicity studies with fish, invertebrates and algae on samples of Paraffinwax substances (reading across from LBO substances) show acute toxicity values greater than 100 mg/l.
 These tests were carried out on water accommodated fractions.
-(EBSI, 1995; Petro-Canada, 2008; Croucher, E.A. and Girling, A.E., 1988).
+(EBSI, 1995; Petro-Canada, 2008; Shell, 1988).
 Supporting acute toxicity QSAR predictions for fish, invertebrates and algae show toxicity above 1000 mg/l (Redman and Yadav, 2010).

-Chronic (long-term) Aquatic Hazard: Chronic aquatic toxicity studies on samples of Paraffinwax substances (reading across from LBO substances) show chronic toxicity values greater than 1 mg/l for invertebrates.
-These tests were carried out on water accommodated fractions (Girling, 1995).
+Long-term (chronic) Aquatic Hazard: Chronic aquatic toxicity studies on samples of Paraffinwax substances (reading across from LBO substances) show chronic toxicity values greater than 1 mg/l for invertebrates.
+These tests were carried out on water accommodated fractions (Shell, 1995).
 A supporting QSAR prediction for chronic fish toxicity is greater than 1000 mg/l (Redman and Yadav, 2010).

-Environmental fate (biodegradation / bioaccumulation): Paraffinwax substances are hydrocarbon UVCBs.
+Persistent, Bioaccumulative and Toxic or Very Persistent, Very Bioaccumulative Properties: Paraffinwax substances are hydrocarbon UVCBs.
 Based on compositional information available and measured or predicted data, key constituents are not expected to meet the criteria for ready degradability but are inherently biodegradable.
-Constituents of Paraffinwax substances show predicted values for log K{ow} ranging from 2 to greater than 6 and are therefore considered potentially bioaccumulative (HydroQual, 2010).
+Constituents of Paraffinwax substances show predicted values for log $K{ow}$ ranging from 2 to greater than 6 and are therefore considered potentially bioaccumulative (HydroQual, 2010).